Having noted the nature of Christian fellowship, I now turn to the content of Christian fellowship.

 The apostle Paul’s epistle to the Philippians 4:8.

 The regenerating grace of the Gospel is needed to restrain our addiction to any sin, including sexual addiction 1Th 4:3-10.
 The Holy Spirit of God puts into the sinful heart the desire to overcome and to be rid of lust, and thereby He imparts the grace to restrain it Rom 8:13.
-There are several motives to this end, such as love and gratitude to Christ Jn 14:15, the heavenly hope motivate the godly 1Jn 3:3 but also Christian usefulness in this world; more on this in the next post in this series – the utility of Christian fellowship.
+There are several motives to this end, such as love and gratitude to Christ Jn 14:15, the heavenly hope that motivates the godly 1Jn 3:3 but also Christian usefulness in this world; more on this in the next post in this series – the utility of Christian fellowship.

 As there is so little written from an honest, frank and biblical point of view on this sensitive subject of human sexuality, my readers may benefit from this frank series of online talks, especially those who are struggling with their God-given sexuality, corrupted by sin.
-The rest of you, who think that you are above this, can nevertheless use this link as a useful resource for those who need it and even better, who want it.
+The rest of you, who think that you are above this, can nevertheless use this link as a useful resource for those who need it and, even better, for those who want it.

 Wider considerations

 Using another metaphor, Jesus described Himself as the Head of His church, and the church is His body.
 We are His arms and legs in this world, but these should function efficiently together.
 The apostle Paul used this same metaphor more than once, to teach our need of each other, developing each others gifts and talents, as well as keeping one’s own body pure for Christ’s service.
+This does not mean perfection but the godly are to watch out for each other Heb 13:17 as members of one body and help to correct the backsliding Gal 6:1.
+What happens if they do not? “all the members suffer with it” 1Cor 12:26.

 Our fellowship with Christ, and with God through Christ, includes fellowship with an innumerable crowd of Christians.

-So in summary: the godly are “the excellent of the Earth” Ps 16:3, so much so that God ripens them for heavenly glory and after serving Him in this world He takes them to their heavenly reward Ps 116:15.
+So in summary: the godly are “the excellent of the Earth” Ps 16:3, so much so that God ripens them for heavenly glory and, after serving Him in this world, He takes them to their heavenly reward Ps 116:15.

 What they learn from their fellowship with God and with others, they share with each other and encourage each other in their living faith and hope.